gaul/s3proxy/README.md

 * [read-only](https://github.com/gaul/s3proxy/wiki/Middleware-read-only)
 * [sharded backend containers](https://github.com/gaul/s3proxy/wiki/Middleware-sharded-backend)

+## TLS Support

+S3Proxy can listen on HTTPS by setting the `secure-endpoint` and [configuring a keystore](http://wiki.eclipse.org/Jetty/Howto/Configure_SSL#Generating_Keys_and_Certificates_with_JDK_keytool).
+You can read more about how configure S3Proxy for TLS Support in [the dedicated wiki page](https://github.com/gaul/s3proxy/wiki/SSL-support) with Docker, Kubernetes or simply Java.

 ## Limitations

 S3Proxy has broad compatibility with the S3 API, however, it does not support: